Fairness in AI-Driven Recruitment: Challenges, Metrics, Methods, and Future Directions: Background: Defining Fairness

 The National Institute of Standards and Technology (NIST) and the Federal Trade Commission (FTC) have also emphasized the need to identify and manage bias in AI \cite{ftc-2021,nistproposalAI2021}.
 Specifically, the FTC has warned against the sale of racially biased systems that could prevent individuals from obtaining employment, insurance, or other benefits.
-The FTC highlighted three laws for AI developers and users: Section 5 of the FTC Act, which prohibits unfair or deceptive practices; the Fair Credit Reporting Act, which ensures algorithms do not unfairly deny individuals housing or credit; and the Equal Credit Opportunity Act, which prohibits algorithms from making biased credit decisions based on race, color, religion, national origin, age, sex, marital status, or public assistance status \cite{ftc-2021,nyt-using-ai}.
+The FTC highlighted three laws for AI developers and users: Section 5 of the FTC Act, which prohibits unfair or deceptive practices; the Fair Credit Reporting Act, which ensures algorithms do not unfairly deny individuals housing or credit; and the Equal Credit Opportunity Act, which prohibits algorithms from making biased credit decisions based on race, color, religion, national origin, age, sex, marital status, or public assistance status \cite{ftc-2021}.

 The Biden Administration launched the National AI Research Resource Task Force \cite{aigov}, as directed by Congress in the National AI Initiative Act of 2020, to advance AI research and explore AI's implications \cite{bidenAItaskforce}.
-Following this, additional legislation such as the Algorithmic Fairness Act of 2020 \cite{ai_fairness_act} emerged, and in 2021 alone, 17 states introduced AI regulations \cite{legislation_ai_states}.
+Following this, additional legislation such as the Algorithmic Fairness Act of 2020 \cite{ai_fairness_act} and Algorithmic Accountability Act of 2022 \cite{algorithmic_accountability_act_2022} emerged, and in 2021 alone, 17 states introduced AI regulations \cite{legislation_ai_states}.
 Notably, New York City enacted a law (effective in 2023) prohibiting the use of automated decision-making tools to screen job candidates without prior bias audits and transparency regarding their use \cite{nyc_ai_ban}.
-As of 2023, 25 U.S. states have introduced AI bills, and 18 states have adopted or enacted AI legislation \cite{ncslai}.
+As of 2023, many U.S. states have introduced and enacted AI legislation \cite{ncslai}.